SAP-archive/xsk/README.md

 Compatible environment for [SAP HANA Extended Application Services](https://help.sap.com/viewer/52715f71adba4aaeb480d946c742d1f6/2.0.03/en-US/a6c0749255d84a81a154a7fc87dd33ce.html) (XS) based applications.
 It is deployed outside of [SAP HANA](https://www.sap.com/products/hana.html?btp=991d50bf-fa15-4979-ac4b-b280b0eb951f) instance as a [Docker](https://www.docker.com/) a container on [Kubernetes](https://kubernetes.io/).
 Hence, some of the features can work against any other JDBC compliant RDBMS such as [PostgreSQL](https://www.postgresql.org/).
 The compatibility stack is an extension of the [Eclipse Dirigible](https://github.com/eclipse/dirigible) cloud development platform.

 > Note: the project is not yet ready to be used productively

+## Try it Out

+`Try it Out` version is available [here](https://xsk-trial.kneo.promart.shoot.canary.k8s-hana.ondemand.com).

+> Note: the `Try it Out` instance is a shared one and it is intended for test & demo purposes only

 ## Overview
 - [Project XSK](#project-xsk)